ZilongZou-PA/dual-channel-deep-learning-pa/README.md

 ## Description
 This repository is the official implementation of paper "Enhancement of structural and functional photoacoustic imaging based on a reference-inputted convolutional neural network."
-We propose a reference-inputted convolutional neural network (Ri-Net) for PA signal denoising .
-The input feature of the network comprises the spectra of the detected PA signal and the environment noise from another channel.
-Both signals are transformed into the frequency domain using the Fast Fourier Transform (FFT).
-The frequency spectrum of the two signals is then concatenated to form a comprehensive set of input features.

 ## Instructions